 - Most recent college or university transcript (for academic credit students only).
 For students who are not seeking academic credit, submission of your academic transcripts is voluntary, however, it will allow for faster processing of your application.

 Please note that incomplete applications will not be considered.
-Kindly submit all materials to firstname.lastname@example.org
+Kindly submit all materials and direct all questions to email@example.com.

 Migration, whether forced displacement or economic migration of the poorest, is often a major factor in either escaping from poverty, persecution and danger and/or moving into yet more dangerous situations.
 In search of livelihoods and safety, people often become victims of smugglers or traffickers.
 Students are given an enhanced awareness and understanding of the complex interaction between migration and humanitarian interventions from the point of view of the migrant, the authorities of the host be it the national or recipient region or country, and the humanitarian worker.
 This course is held in cooperation with the International Organization for Migration (IOM).